 Are There Any Drawbacks To Watch Out For?

-As with any credit card, it’s important to always pay off your balance on time.
-Doing so limits interest while potentially improving your credit score.
+As with any credit card, it’s always important to pay off your balance on time.
+Doing so limits interest accrual while potentially improving your credit score.

 You’ll also want to avoid applying for too many cards in a short space of time.
 That’s because applying for a credit card results in a hard pull on your credit score.
 Too many hard pulls in quick succession could drop your credit score.

 How Do I Apply For A Business Card?